sayheylaura/manfred-awesomic-cv/README.md

 This project is based on this [JSON schema](https://github.com/getmanfred/mac/blob/master/schema/schema.json).

-This App is a **work in progress** towards a standarized curriculum format.
+This App is a **work in progress** towards a standardized curriculum format.

 [By clicking here](https://beta.adalab.es/easley-s4-manfred/#/), you'll go to its latest version.
 Jump to the **Using MACv** section to get started.